emacsmirror/avy-act/README.md

 ```
 (add-to-list `load-path (expand-file-name "site-lisp/avy-act/" user-emacs-directory))
 ```
 to your init.
-Adapt to your local setup if you are using different categories.
+Adapt to your local setup if you are using different folders.